 The solution to V-Sync flaws?
 That’s another thing NVIDIA invented.
 It’s called G-SYNC.
 We really have so much to thank NVIDIA for as they either invented or pushed forward some of the best game changing technology in history.
-G-SYNC is one, as is unified shader processing (introduced with the GeForce 8000 series graphics cards / G80 chipset).
+G-SYNC is one, as is unified shader processing (introduced with the GeForce 8000 series graphics cards / G80 chipset), mesh shading (invented with Turing and is now a DX12 Ultimate and Vulkan standard), ReSTIR path tracing, micro-meshes, DLSS.
 LightBoost is another; not an original invention but if it wasn’t for LightBoost we wouldn’t have a bunch of blur reduction monitors today.

 NVIDIA G-SYNC – Hardware implementation of variable refresh rate technology.
 Instead of forcing a game’s frame rate to match the refresh rate (or a fraction of the refresh rate), which is what V-Sync does, G-SYNC works in reverse by syncing the display’s refresh rate to the game’s frame rate.

 This removes all screen tearing, without any of the downsides of V-Sync.
 Input lag?
 Virtually none is added.
 The G-SYNC hardware module is also the monitor’s scalar, and it is a very fast scalar with perhaps the lowest input lag ever.
 The downside is, it has zero resolution scaling capability, so running non-native resolutions via DisplayPort on a G-SYNC monitor will use GPU scaling, which looks awful.